 - a) The applicant/family is not elderly; - b) The applicant/family is not disabled; - c) Submission of false, incomplete or inaccurate information on the application, or failure to cooperate in the verification process; - d) The applicant has a history of unacceptable or unsatisfactory criminal history as reported by a screening agency or other organization.
 This includes registration as a Sexual Offender.
 (Please see Criminal Screening Criteria for more information); - e) Negative reference from current or previous landlord, including but not limited to late rent, non-sufficient funds (NSF) checks, lease violations, evictions, etc; - f) The household (including a Live-In Aide) size is not appropriate for a specific apartment.
-(Please refer to Apartment Size Standards & Guidelines.); - g) Failure to sign designated or required forms at lease signing; - h) Failure to provide required documentation in a timely manner; - i) The applicant cannot pay the appropriate security deposit at move-in; - i) The applicant will be maintaining a separate 2nd residence and/or legal address; - k) The applicant has been offered a housing apartment and has refused to take the apartment offered; - 1) The applicant is not a Citizen, National or eligible non-Citizen (as defined by HUD), is seeking assistance, and is unable to pay market rent; - m) The applicant is not capable of fulfilling the lease agreement, with or without assistance; - n) The applicant has a criminal history (as defined in Criminal or Drug-Related Activity); - o) The applicant cannot show (by HUD formula) a need for the subsidy assistance, where applicable, or the household income exceeds the HUD limits; - p) The applicant is unable to provide proof of social security numbers as required by HUD and management policy. - q) The applicant has provided reasonable cause to believe a member of the applicant household may interfere with the health, safety and right to peaceful enjoyment of the property or its residents. - r) The applicant has provided a reasonable cause to believe a member of the applicant household could threaten the health and safety of the residents, owner, employees, contractors, subcontractors, or agent of the owner.
+(Please refer to Apartment Size Standards & Guidelines.); - g) Failure to sign designated or required forms at lease signing; - h) Failure to provide required documentation in a timely manner; - i) The applicant cannot pay the appropriate community fee at move-in; - j) The applicant has been offered a housing apartment and has refused to take the apartment offered; - k) The applicant is not capable of fulfilling the lease agreement, with or without assistance;

+- 1) The applicant has a criminal history (as defined in Criminal or Drug-Related Activity); - m) The applicant is unable to provide proof of social security numbers as required by management policy. - n) The applicant has provided reasonable cause to believe a member of the applicant household may interfere with the health, safety and right to peaceful enjoyment of the property or its residents. - o) The applicant has provided a reasonable cause to believe a member of the applicant household could threaten the health and safety of the residents, owner, employees, contractors, subcontractors, or agent of the owner.

-21. CRIMINAL OR DRUG-RELATED ACTIVITY
+16. CRIMINAL OR DRUG-RELATED ACTIVITY